Items you've recently viewed:

 Requests, Hunnis and Newman vs Farrant: Hunnis and Newman countersue Anne Farrant

-Requests, Miles vs Cuthbert Burbage and Allen: Robert Miles states his case
+Requests, Miles v Burbage: Robert Miles states his case

 Requests, Pembroke's Men vs Francis Langley: Langley answers the players' charges

-Requests, Cuthbert Burbage vs Allen: Burbage swears an affidavit
+Requests, Burbage v Allen: Cuthbert Burbage swears an affidavit

 Requests, Paul Tey swears an affidavit

-Requests, Cuthbert Burbage vs Allen: Cuthbert Burbage must register a plea
+Requests, Burbage v Allen: Cuthbert Burbage must register a plea

-Requests, Cuthbert Burbage vs Allen: The Court orders an injunction against Giles Allen
+Requests, Burbage v Allen: The court orders an injunction against Giles Allen

-Requests, Miles vs Cuthbert Burbage and Allen: Robert Miles' suit may proceed
+Requests, Miles v Burbage and Allen: Robert Miles' suit may proceed

-Requests, Miles vs Cuthbert Burbage and Allen: the attorneys must compare Robert Miles' Request and Chancery bills
+Requests, Miles v Burbage and Allen: The attorneys must compare Robert Miles' Request and Chancery bills

 Requests, Pembroke's Men vs Francis Langley: Langley is ordered to stay his suit